 RSV spreads easily from person to person when someone who is infected with the virus coughs or sneezes.
 RSV can also be spread through direct contact with people who are sick (shaking hands or kissing) or touching surfaces that have the virus on them.
 Close contact with young children, such as in daycare settings, is a common way to become infected with RSV.

-People with RSV may be contagious 1 or 2 days before symptoms would start, and most people are contagious for 3 to 8 days after symptoms would start.
+People infected with RSV usually show symptoms within 4 to 6 days after getting infected, but some people might not have symptoms (asymptomatic).
+People with RSV may be contagious 1 or 2 days before symptoms start, and most people are contagious for 3 to 8 days after symptoms start.
 However, some infants, and people with weakened immune systems, can still spread the virus for up to 4 weeks after they stop showing symptoms.

 I have an RSV infection.
 Can it make it harder for me to get pregnant?